 - Class IV obesity: 50+

-Why Was The Name Morbid Obesity Changed To Class III Obesity?
+Why did they change the name of Morbid Obesity to Class III Obesity?

-Morbid obesity was first used to describe very overweight individuals in 1963.
+Morbid obesity was first used to describe higher weight individuals in 1963.
 The term was used in a communication that was written by Dr. J. Payne to convince health insurance authorities to cover the cost of intestinal bypass surgery.

-Morbidity is a medical term that is meant to describe an illness or disease.
-The word comorbidity is used by medical professionals to indicate an individual has more than one disease or illness.
-So the phrases morbidly obese or morbid obesity were used to accurately describe an individual whose body weight had reached the point of causing health issues.
+Medical professionals use the word comorbidity to indicate that an individual has more than one disease or illness.
+They also use the phrases morbidly higher weight or morbid obesity to accurately describe an individual whose body weight has reached the point of causing health issues.

 Like many words today, the word morbid has been misused to the extent that most people do not know its proper meaning.
 Today when we hear that word we think of disturbing, unpleasant, or even gross which portrays a negative connotation.

-When the word morbid is used with the word obesity it adds to the already misguided social stigma of the large group of people suffering from it.
-Obesity can have several origins and is not primarily due to a lack of willpower on an individual’s part.
+When people use the word morbid in conjunction with obesity, it contributes to the already misguided social stigma faced by the large group of individuals suffering from it.
+Multiple factors contribute to obesity, and individuals’ lack of willpower does not primarily cause it.

 The World Health Organization (WHO), researchers, and healthcare professionals now use the term class III obesity to categorize individuals whose BMI is 40+.